timfox456/explainable-ai/DeepGame.md

 ## Problem

-The observation is that adversarial examples tend fall along the boundary between the learned decision boundary of the neural network and the human provided decision boundary
+The observation is that adversarial examples tend fall along the boundary between the learned decision boundary of the neural network and the human provided decision boundary.
+In other words, these are the "boundary" cases.
+Cases far from the decision boundary are clear-cut, and likely to be classified at a high rate of accuracy and thus resistant to adverserial attack.
+However, cases close to the boundary are more "iffy" and therefore likely to have lower rates of classification accuracy and far more suceptible to adversierial attack.

 [DeepGame](./images/DeepGame1.png)